Dre Campbell Farm

 Benefits of Garden Lime

-Below are some advantages to adding lime to the soil.
+Below are some benefits of adding Ag lime to the soil.

 1. Helps Improve Soil Activity

-Soil-forming factors that result from using garden lime include increased earthworm activity and a plethora of microorganisms working to improve the soil.
+Some benefits of using garden lime in the soil include increased earthworm activity and microorganisms working to improve the soil.

 When the soil is acidic, these organisms cannot survive.
-As a result, this soil amendment makes the soil less acidic, creating a comfortable environment for beneficial organisms.
+As a result, this product makes the soil less acidic, creating a comfortable environment for beneficial organisms.

 2. It Adds Calcium to the Soil